paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-044-national-security.md

 (4) **Meetings** — The Board shall meet not less than quarterly, but may meet more frequently at the call of the Director.

+(5) **Charter** — The Director shall establish a charter for the Board that includes the following:

+  (A) Mandatory processes for identifying potential conflicts of interest, including the submission of initial and periodic financial disclosures by Board members.

+  (B) The vetting of potential conflicts of interest by the designated agency ethics official, except that no individual waiver may be granted for a conflict of interest identified with respect to the Chair of the Board.

+  (C) The establishment of a process and associated protections for any whistleblower alleging a violation of applicable conflict of interest law, Federal contracting law, or other provision of law.

-(5) **Reports** — Not later than March 31 of each year, the Board shall submit to the Director and to the congressional intelligence committees a report on the activities and significant findings of the Board during the preceding year.
+(6) **Reports** — Not later than March 31 of each year, the Board shall submit to the Director and to the congressional intelligence committees a report on the activities and significant findings of the Board during the preceding year.

-(6) **Nonapplicability of certain requirements** — The Federal Advisory Committee Act (5 U.S.C.
+(7) **Nonapplicability of certain requirements** — The Federal Advisory Committee Act (5 U.S.C.
 App.)
 11 See References in Text note below. shall not apply to the Board.

-(7) **Termination** — The Board shall terminate on September 30, 2024.
+(8) **Termination** — The Board shall terminate on August 31, 2027.

 ### Statutory Notes

 #### References in Text
 This chapter, referred to in subsec. (c), was in the original “this Act”, meaning act July 26, 1947, ch.
 343, 61 Stat.
 495, known as the National Security Act of 1947, which is classified principally to this chapter.
 For complete classification of this Act to the Code, see Tables.

-The Federal Advisory Committee Act, referred to in subsec. (d)(6), is Pub.
+The Federal Advisory Committee Act, referred to in subsec. (d)(7), is Pub.
 L. 92–463, Oct.
 6, 1972, 86 Stat.
 770, which was set out in the Appendix to Title 5, Government Organization and Employees, and was substantially repealed and restated in chapter 10 (§ 1001 et seq.) of Title 5 by Pub.
 L. 117–286, §§ 3(a), 7, Dec.
 27, 2022, 136 Stat.
 4197, 4361.
 For disposition of sections of the Act into chapter 10 of Title 5, see Disposition Table preceding [section 101 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section101&num=0&edition=prelim).

 #### Amendments
+2024—Subsec. (d)(3)(A)(i).
+Pub.
+L. 118–159, § 6304(1)(A), substituted “up to 8 members appointed by the Director” for “five members appointed by the Director” and inserted “, and who do not present any actual or potential conflict of interest” before period at end.

+Subsec. (d)(3)(A)(ii), (iii).
+Pub.
+L. 118–159, § 6304(1)(B), (C), added cl. (ii) and redesignated former cl. (ii) as (iii).

+Subsec. (d)(5) to (7).
+Pub.
+L. 118–159, § 6304(2), (3), added par.
+(5) and redesignated former pars.
+(5) and (6) as (6) and (7), respectively.
+Former par.
+(7) redesignated (8).

+Subsec. (d)(8).
+Pub.
+L. 118–159, § 6304(2), (4), redesignated par.
+(7) as (8) and substituted “August 31, 2027” for “September 30, 2024”.

 2022—Subsec. (d)(3)(A)(i).
 Pub.
 L. 117–263, § 6431(1), inserted “, in consultation with the Director of National Intelligence and the Secretary of Defense,” after “Director”.

 Subsec. (d)(7).
 Pub.
 L. 117–263, § 6431(2), substituted “September 30, 2024” for “the date that is 3 years after the date of the first meeting of the Board”.